Retirement Planning: Know Your Retirement Income Goals

 Your Current Retirement Savings and Financial Situation

-It is important to look at your overall financial picture when assessing your financial situation and preparing a financial plan for retirement.
+It is important to look at your overall financial picture when assessing your financial situation and preparing a financial plan to meet your retirement income needs.
 Here’s a quick way to get started:

 - Assess of your investments and current retirement savings in traditional IRAs, Roth IRAs, 401(k) plans or other investment accounts.

-- Consider your non-investment income, such as income from your annual salary, pensions or Social Security once you reach retirement age.
+- Consider your non-investment income sources, such as income from your annual salary, pensions or Social Security once you reach retirement age.

 - Develop a cost estimate for retirement.
 You will need to use this information to select the asset allocation, which could include stocks, bonds, cash, or a mixture of asset classes.
 Your personal objectives, long-term retirement goals and time horizon should all guide your asset allocation decision.

 Anticipating Growth Needs

 If you have a long investment time horizon, your portfolio may need to hold more high-growth securities, like equities.
 Holding high-growth assets can help ensure your portfolio can grow to allow you to keep pace with inflation.
 If you neglect to plan for a sufficient investment time horizon and the impact of inflation, you could find yourself with an overly conservative portfolio that won’t be able to meet your longer-term needs.

 Your needs may change over time, so it’s important to develop a strategy that adapt as your growth and spending needs change throughout your retirement.
 To help ensure the best chance at providing the retirement income you need, your portfolio and asset allocation may need to adapt to different stages of your retirement or changes in your investment goals.